Someday is now…

 My workshop group was at Tunnel View overlooking Yosemite Valley, wrapping up our first sunrise shoot.
 A storm had moved through overnight, dusting the granite walls with snow down to about 5,000 feet (Yosemite Valley is at about 4,000 feet), and soaking the lower elevations with a light rain.
 With no wind to mix the chilly atmosphere, the coldest air dropped all the way to the saturated valley floor, where it found the dew point and condensed into a ground-hugging fog.

-Because the parting storm’s cloudy vestiges covered the scene with a dull, gray blanket of homogenous clouds, our attention all morning had been on the fog in the valley.
-Experience has taught me that the dynamic range at Tunnel View is pretty unmanageable when the morning sun arrives, so I was about to move the group on to greener pastures when I noticed a golden glow rising behind Sentinel Dome.
-As the color expanded, I realized that the uniform clouds above were far more translucent than I’d imagined.
-I put a hold on our exit and stood mesmerized as advancing sunlight spread a buttery veneer that eventually stretched from rim to rim and reflected subtly on the fog below.
+Overhead, the parting storm’s cloudy vestiges covered the scene with a dull, gray blanket of homogenous clouds, so our attention all morning had been on the wispy valley fog below.
+The dynamic range at Tunnel View is pretty unmanageable when the morning sun arrives, so I was about to move the group on to greener pastures when I noticed a golden glow expanding behind Sentinel Dome.
+As the color spread, it was apparent that the uniform clouds above were far more translucent than I’d imagined and I put a hold on our exit.
+Soon I was so mesmerized by the buttery veneer stretch from rim to rim , reflecting softly on the fog below, that I almost forgot about my camera.

-So caught up in the beauty was I, it took me a couple of minutes to come to my senses and remember I’m a photographer.
-Because I rarely shoot on the workshop’s opening sunrise, I had to race to the car to get my gear, then sprint back and set up far faster than I like.
-By the time I was ready, the sun was just about to crest the ridge.
-I worked quickly, using a Singh-Ray 2-stop hard graduated neutral density filter to subdue the bright sky.
-I stopped down to f16 thinking a sunstar might be possible, but the sunlight was diffused by the clouds.
+I raced to the car to get my gear and sprinted back to set up far faster than I like.
+By the time I was ready, the sun was just about to crest the ridge behind Sentinel Dome.
+I worked quickly, using a 2-stop hard graduated neutral density filter to subdue the bright sky.
+I stopped down to f16 thinking a sunstar might be possible, but the sunlight was too diffused by the clouds.

 Of all the pictures of Yosemite that I’ve taken, this is the one that makes it easiest for me to imagine how this heavenly location might have looked before human interference.